-The General section of the Device Information page displays and allows you to set the Device Name and Description and view the Manufacturing (MFG) information of the Serial Console Server.
-The Network Interfaces section provides detailed information about it's network configurations.
+The General section of the Device Information page displays and allows you to set the Device Name and Description and view the Manufacturing (MFG) information of the Serial Console Server, as well as provides a convenient Reboot button for restarting the system without tampering with its settings.

+The Network Interfaces section provides detailed information about its network configurations.